Syrian nationality law: Avoidance of statelessness

 To avoid statelessness, under the legislative decree No. 2/2023, persons whose paternity is unknown or undeclared also acquire Syrian nationality if they are born in Syria in some circumstances.

-For example, if born to a Syrian mother but are unable to determine who their father is, or a foundling born in Syria where both parents are unknown, or the parents have an unknown nationality or who do not in fact possess a nationality (ie., are stateless); when they are born in Syria and were not at the time of their birth entitled to acquire a foreign nationality from their parents; and when they have Syrian origins but have not acquired another nationality.
+For example, if born to a Syrian mother but are unable to determine who their father is, or a foundling born in Syria where both parents are unknown, or the parents have an unknown nationality or who do not in fact possess a nationality (i.e., are stateless); when they are born in Syria and were not at the time of their birth entitled to acquire a foreign nationality from their parents; and when they have Syrian origins but have not acquired another nationality.

 However, these safeguards against statelessness at birth are not systematically implemented.
 Moreover, this provision only applies to children born in Syria and so clearly does not apply to the children of refugees from Syria who are born in host countries.

 Implications for displaced persons

 Displaced persons or refugees from Syria, such as refugees of the Syrian Civil War, may have difficulty establishing their father's Syrian nationality.
 For example, a marriage may not have been registered, marriage documents may have been lost, or the father may be dead, lost or have moved on to third countries, or their whereabouts or identity may be unknown.

-A combination of these factors can mean that there is no legal or physical proof that a child’s father is Syrian.
-In some neighbouring countries a child cannot be registered without legal proof of the father’s identity.
+A combination of these factors can mean that there is no legal or physical proof that a child's father is Syrian.
+In some neighbouring countries a child cannot be registered without legal proof of the father's identity.
 Since January 2023, when a refugee mother cannot prove that the father of her child is Syrian, to avoid statelessness, the child is granted Syrian citizenship.